 Currently, the MUSE E-599 Museum Studies Capstone is offered online with a mandatory weekend on campus during the fall and MUSE E-599 Museum Studies Capstone is offered in the identical format in the spring.

-A note about summer capstones: In summer, the museum studies capstone is offered only as an online independent study, primarily for international students who cannot travel to the US for the required on-campus weekend for the fall or spring offering.
+SUMMER: In summer, the museum studies capstone is offered only as an online independent study, primarily for international students who cannot travel to the US for the required on-campus weekend for the fall or spring offering.
 Capstone proposal tutorial registration is not required, but you need to submit the first draft of your capstone proposal to Kathy Jones by February 15.